MjRohde/tesla-clone/README.md

 #Copyright
 This website is in no shape or form intended for commercial use.
-This is just a practice website for practice, and having fun with development and React.
+This is just a website for practice, and having fun with development and React.

 #Tesla Clone